Miki Howard: 2014-present: I Choose to Be Happy and touring

-Howard will soon be releasing her brand new album, I Choose to Be Happy due out this summer.
-The original title, Something Old, Something New, Something Borrowed, Something Blues was "too long", but is how Miki describes this project.
-The album includes four new songs, also the new single "Panther" which features rapper Too Short and some of her greatest hits re-recorded live.
-"I Choose to Be Happy" will also include a new song, the title track, "I Choose to be Happy" and a tribute to Marvin Gaye titled "Soon I'll Be Loving You Again" which features son Brandon Howard and David Ruffin Jr. While recording her new album, Howard has been touring throughout the U.S. and overseas, performing the album's first single, "Panther" as well as her classic hit songs.
+Howard released an EP, I Choose to Be Happy in 2015, which includes four new songs, also the new single "Panther" which features rapper Too Short and some of her greatest hits re-recorded live.
+"I Choose to Be Happy" will also include a new song, the title track, "I Choose to be Happy" and a tribute to Marvin Gaye titled "Soon I'll Be Loving You Again" which features son Brandon Howard and David Ruffin Jr. While recording, Howard has been touring throughout the U.S. and overseas, performing the album's first single, "Panther" as well as her classic hit songs.
 On September 25, 2015, Howard released her second live album titled Miki Howard: Live in Concert.
 The release features her performance of hits throughout her music career, and cover versions of "My Man", "Pillow Talk", "This Bitter Earth", and Marvin Gaye's "Soon I'll Be Loving You Again".